 Federal Direct PLUS Loan for Parents

-The Parent PLUS Loan gives parents a chance to apply for a PLUS loan either for a specific amount or for the total remaining balance of the student’s tuition after all financial aid has been offered from the FAFSA.
+The Parent PLUS Loan gives parents a chance to apply for a PLUS loan to assist with the total remaining balance of the student’s tuition charges after all financial aid has been offered.

 Some details on the Parent Plus Loan: